Friendly fire: Markings

-During Operation Husky, codename for the Allied invasion of Sicily, on the night of 11 July 1943, American C-47 transport planes were mistakenly fired upon by American ground and naval forces and 23 planes were shot down and 37 damaged, resulting in 318 casualties, with 60 airmen and 81 paratroopers killed.
+During Operation Husky, codename for the Allied invasion of Sicily, American C-47 transport planes were mistakenly fired upon by American ground and naval forces on the night of 11 July 1943.
+Twenty-three planes were shot down and 37 damaged, resulting in 318 casualties, with 60 airmen and 81 paratroopers killed.
+This led to the development of Invasion stripes, which were used during D-Day as a visible way to prevent friendly fire.

-This led to the use of Invasion stripes that were used during D-Day as a visible way to prevent friendly fire.
 During the Russian invasion of Ukraine the Z (military symbol) has been used on Russian vehicles as a form of marking.
-There are various explanations as to its meaning, however, one is that both sides are using the same equipment.
-Ukrainian forces have responded by using visible Ukrainian flags on their vehicles, and utilizing "+" and triangular tactical markings.
-The picture has become more confused as both sides are using captured or abandoned equipment with Ukraine using captured Russian tanks.
+There are various explanations as to the reason for it; one is that both sides are using the same equipment.
+Ukrainian forces have responded by using visible Ukrainian flags on their vehicles, as well as "+" and triangular tactical markings.
+The picture has become more confused as both sides are using captured or abandoned equipment, such as tanks.